Awot83/Gamebuino-Thunder-Shoot/README.md

 # Gamebuino-Thunder-Shoot
-Shoot em up for the Gamebuino.
+Shoot em up for the Gamebuino, still working on it, and open for any help :)

 http://gamebuino.com/forum/viewtopic.php?f=17&t=3667